MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/powershell.md

 ## Open source

-This task is Open-source [on GitHub](https://github.com/Microsoft/azure-pipelines-tasks).
+This task is open-source [on GitHub](https://github.com/Microsoft/azure-pipelines-tasks).
 Feedback and contributions are welcome.

 ## Q & A